NishkarshRaj/100DaysofMLCode/1_Introduction/README.md

 1. Download Anaconda Python for Python 3.7 from this [link](https://www.anaconda.com/distribution/)
 2. Install Anaconda by executing the downloaded file.
+3. Open Anaconda Prompt and type in <code>conda</code>.
+If you get an error, Anaconda was not installed properly.
+Otherwise, proceed to step 4.
-3. Open **Anaconda Navigator** on the machine
+4. Open **Anaconda Navigator** on your system.
-4. Open Spyder IDE for Python.
+5. Open Spyder IDE for Python.
-5. Create HelloWorld code and execute it to check successful installation.
+6. Create HelloWorld code and execute it to check successful installation.

 ## Installation of R Studio and R programming Language